aprospero/can-mtdc-logger/doc/lib_help.md

 * Statistics (overview)

 Each class has its own registration function.
 Calling one of these functions registers a single parameter.
 If a registered parameters value is read from an incoming message the parameter will be reported.
+A parameter can only be registered once.
+A subsequent call of a register function with the same parameter selection will result in overwriting the registration information from the first call.

 ### Sensors